PAC Competition Rules and Guidelines For Submitting Competition Entries

 Competition Categories & Qualifications

 In order to encourage members to develop their Photographic and Artistic skills, three categories, or grades - B, AB and A - have been established.
-Every member starts at B grade regardless of their experience, and may upgrade through to AB and A grades by achieving set award levels.
+Normally, every member starts at B grade regardless of their experience, and may upgrade through to AB and A grades by achieving set award levels.
+Experienced photographers from a club running competitions using accredited judges (like PACT does) may apply to the committee to have their grade from the other club recognised by PACT.
 Adjudication for honour and merit awards is judged within each category: A against A, AB against AB, B against B.

 To progress from B to AB a member must obtain 8 awards, 2 of which must be an honour.
 To upgrade from AB to A grade, a member must achieve 11 awards, 3 of which must be an honour.